RMLemos/Maiana_Website/README.md

 ### What's included

-Within the download of this repository you'll find the following directories and files:
+Within the download of this repository, you'll find the following directories and files:

 ```
 Maiana_Website/